jvbridge/CSS-snippet-cheat-sheet/README.md

 # CSS-snippet-cheat-sheet
-this is the mini-project for the UC Berkeley Coding bootcamp
+This is a mini-project for the UC Berkeley Coding bootcamp